EthanCai/programming-learning-notes/projects-part-2.md

 - [Apache Zookeeper](http://zookeeper.apache.org/): ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications.
 Each time they are implemented there is a lot of work that goes into fixing the bugs and race conditions that are inevitable.
 Because of the difficulty of implementing these kinds of services, applications initially usually skimp on them ,which make them brittle in the presence of change and difficult to manage.
 Even when done correctly, different implementations of these services lead to management complexity when the applications are deployed.
 - [etcd](https://github.com/coreos/etcd): A distributed consistent key-value store for shared configuration and service discovery
 - [Serf](https://www.serfdom.io/): Serf 是一个去中心化的服务发现和编排的解决方案，特点是轻量级和高可用，同时具备容错的特性。

+## Resource Management

+- [Apache Mesos](http://mesos.apache.org/): Apache Mesos abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.